College of Letters and Sciences - COLS (Undergraduate)

 Individually Designed Major

 Students with interdisciplinary academic interests or career goals that cannot me met through existing programs are invited to apply for an individually designed major.
 This individualized major permits an integration of the courses and programs offered by the University.
 You will work with an academic advisor to design an individualized program of study that must be approved by a faculty committee.
-For details and requirements of this major see Interdepartmental Majors and Minors.
-This major is coordinated by an Assistant Dean of the College of Letters and Sciences.
+This major is coordinated by an Associate Dean of the College of Letters and Sciences.

 Individually Designed Minor

 The individualized minor can help you meet educational goals which cannot be met by the conventional minor programs.
-With the help of your academic, you can plan your own minor consisting of courses in areas related to your goals.
-An Assistant Dean of the College of Letters and Sciences coordinates the program and approves individualized minor proposals.
+With the help of your academic advisor, you can plan your own minor consisting of courses in areas related to your goals.
+An Associate Dean of the College of Letters and Sciences coordinates the program and approves individualized minor proposals.
 For details and requirements see Interdepartmental Majors and Minors.